google/highway/g3doc/quick_reference.md

 alternatives, e.g. `Rebind` or `aligned_allocator.h` for dynamic allocation of `Lanes(d)` elements.

-Highway is designed to map a vector variable to a single (possibly partial) hardware vector.
+Highway is designed to map a vector variable to a (possibly partial) hardware register or register group.
 By discouraging user-specified `N` and tuples of vector variables, we improve performance portability (e.g. by reducing spills to memory for platforms that have smaller vectors than the developer expected).
-However, Highway can make use of RVV register groups, which behave like a single (but up to 8 times as large) hardware vector.

 To construct vectors, call factory functions (see "Initialization" below) with a tag parameter `d`.